 We are looking for highly motivated, energetic, and independent graduate students and undergraduate students, with excellent technical and communication skills.

 How to apply (for IGP-C and MEXT)

-Fortunately, this laboratory receives quite a few inquiries from prospective students.
+This laboratory receives quite a few inquiries from prospective students.
 Some inquiries cover the detailed information about a prospective student, but some include only a brief self-introduction.
 It is difficult for us to make a decision under the different amount of information.
 Thus, we kindly ask a prospective student to cover the following information in the initial inquiry.

 - Program and course (master/doctor)